mpthacker/Streamflow_Modeling/README.md

 Fit models with truncated normal data model.
 Discusses the lack of support in the data for this approach

 ## NormMeanSim.rmd
 Simulated data from unbounded normal data model to test specification of model in general.
-Includes random and mixed effect models.

 ## TruncNormMeanSim.rmd
 Simulated data from truncated normal data model to test specification of model in general.
-Includes random and mixed effect models.

 ## data
 Folder with most necessary files and shp_links.txt file containing links to where shapefiles may be downloaded from due to github storage limits